SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Experiments

 \subsection{Model Comparison}

-We compare the performance of SparsePO against supervised fine-tuning over preferred responses (SFT, serving both as a baseline and the starting point of the PO variants) and performant PO strategies that model preference at the sequence and token levels.
-At the sequence level, we compare against DPO~\citep{rafailov2023direct}, which aims to mitigate KL divergence; SimPO~\citep{meng2024simpo}, which aims to maximize the probability difference between chosen and rejected responses; and DPOP~\citep{pal2024smaug}, which adds a penalty term to the DPO loss to encourage high probability scores of the preferred completions.
-At the token level, we compare against TDPO v1 and v2~\citep{zeng2024token}, which adds token-level KL divergence as a regularization term.
-Unless stated otherwise, we investigate SparsePO setups learning a common mask for reward and KL terms ($m_u=m_d$) as well as learning different ones ($m_u \neq m_d$).
+We consider the following baselines that model preference at the response and token level: DPO~\citep{rafailov2023direct}; SimPO~\citep{meng2024simpo}, which aims to maximize the probability difference between chosen and rejected responses; DPOP~\citep{pal2024smaug}, which adds a penalty term to the DPO loss to encourage high probability scores of the preferred completions; SePO~\citep{yang2024selective}, that maximizes the margin between probabilities of chosen and rejected responses, where these probabilities are calculated using only a fixed percentage of tokens in each response; TDPO v1 and v2~\citep{zeng2024token}, which add token-level KL divergence as a regularization term; and finally, D$^2$PO~\citep{shaoearlier}, that adds a temporal decay factor at the token level that penalizes lengthy responses.